Anasazisaurus

-History
+Discovery and naming

 Adrian Hunt and Spencer G. Lucas, American paleontologists, named this dinosaur in 1993.
 Its name is derived from the Anasazi, an outdated term for the Ancestral Pueblo Native American people, and the Greek word sauros ("lizard").
 The Ancestral Puebloans were famous for their cliff-dwellings, such as those in Chaco Canyon, near the location of fossil Anasazisaurus remains.
 The term "Anasazi" itself is actually a Navajo language word, anaasází ("enemy ancestors").
 There is one known species (A. horneri), which is named in honor of Jack Horner, an influential paleontologist who first described the skull in 1992.
 The holotype skull (and only known specimen) was collected in the late 1970s by a Brigham Young University field party working in San Juan County, and is housed at BYU as BYU 12950.

 Horner originally assigned the skull to Kritosaurus navajovius.
 Later, Hunt and Lucas claimed that the Kritosaurus holotype was undiagnostic and judged the genus to be a nomen dubium.
 They decided to give BYU 12950 the new name Anasazisaurus horneri.
 Some later authors, including those of the most recent review, followed this decision.
 However, others disagreed, including Thomas Williamson, who made the most detailed published case.
 In a paper published in 2014, Alberto Prieto-Marquez agreed that Anasazisaurus horneri is similar to Kritosaurus navajovius, but found it distinct enough to be considered a valid species of Kritosaurus, as K. horneri.
 While this conclusion has been accepted in later papers,<ref name="ramirezvelasco2021"/ one study finds it to be a member of the Saurolophini, although it did not include Kritosaurus navajovius.